prio-data/views_pipeline/documentation/guide_to_branches_and_PRs.md

    - Pull the latest changes to make sure your branch is up to date, preventing conflicts and ensuring you're working with the current version of the codebase.

 2. **Create a new branch for each specific task.**
-   - In the Source Control panel, create a new branch with a clear and descriptive name.
+   - Create a new branch with a clear and descriptive name.
    - Use a consistent naming convention such as `feature/short-description` or `bugfix/issue-number` to reflect the task you’re working on.

 ## Keep Branch Scope Focused